-Join GayCities, the fun way to discover the worldSee where your friends and people like you are going and what they have to say about places and events worldwide.
+Join GayCities, the fun way to discover the worldSee where your friends and people like you are going and what they say about places and events worldwide.

-Very Now in 2011 (and 2012)
+Very Now in 2011 (and 2012) (and 2013) (and 2014)

 A disco/art/fashion-minded, zero-decor basement club on the border of Hackney/Dalston and Stoke Newington, its mystique enhanced by semi-regular hot and sweaty dance nights such as Dirtbox (moustaches, moist cracks, 80s electro/synthpop, italo disco, house and newer pop, every six or eight weeks).
 This is an intimate space with a small but buzzy dance area; it feels a bit like someone's living room, but with a DJ.
 Vogue Fabrics owner and fashion/costume designer Lyall Hakaraia lives close by with an eye on the festivities: "We're a roleplay pitstop; a Haberdashery Hacienda by day, by night a cultural Helter Skelter, showcasing the creative hub of East London with the very best in music, performance and mayhem."
 Also on the menu is bi-monthly literary salon Naked Boys Reading, doing exactly what is says on the label.
 The club is drag- and transgender-friendly, and compatible with its more high-octane neighbour Dalston Superstore [see entry], just a few minutes' walk away, among the area's many Turkish food outlets.
 Vogue Fabrics is kinda difficult to spot; look for the words TICARI DANISMANKLIK BUROSU out front.
 Overground stations: Dalston Kingsland [formerly called North London Line] and Dalston Junction [modern extenstion of what used to be called East London Line].